Aziz-Hjiri/10-TIHAU-Chatbot/README.md

- 10 Things I Hate About You DNLP project
 This is a project on creating a chatbot with Deep NLP using the seq2seq model.
 The project is based on the 90s' best rated movies like:  "10 Things I Hate About You", "affliction", "the insider" ...	.
 The chatbot is designed to answer questions related to the movie.

 Dataset